YuboZhangPKU/ERICA/README.md

 An example is provided in [test](./test) and the result in [test_result](./test_result).

-The command line for using `vcf2MSA.py` is:
+The command lines for using `vcf2MSA.py` are:

 ```
+# four-taxon model
 python vcf2MSA.py \
 -i test/pop_test.vcf.gz \
 -r test/pop_test.fasta \